-Located near Puerto Penasco (Rocky Point) in the Mexican state of Sonora, the Pinacate Biosphere Reserve is one of the nation’s most spectacular places to visit.
+Located near Puerto Penasco (Rocky Point) in the Mexican state of Sonora, the is one of the nation’s most spectacular places to visit.
 Its nearly pristine landscape has remained essentially untouched, providing a geological and archeological picture of this ancient volcanic field.
 The rugged cones and craters of these extinct and dormant volcanoes provide a majestic site for travelers.
-Camping around the region is a one of the best ways to get close to this incredible landscape that has been declared one of Mexico’s natural wonders.
+Camping around the region is one of the best ways to get close to this incredible landscape that has been declared one of Mexico’s natural wonders.

 Location of the Pinacate Biosphere Reserve